bcgov/queue-management/appointment-frontend/README.md

 - if you need to use BCSC or BCeID services, please point to the dev keycloak

-- Get Google Map API Key from Google developer console. and use it as VUE_APP_GOOGLE_STATIC_MAP_API_KEY in .env.local file

 ## Project setup
 ```